kubernetes/website/content/en/blog/_posts/2023-08-15-kubernetes-1.28-blog.md

 We would like to thank the entire release team for the hours spent hard at work to ensure we deliver a solid Kubernetes v1.28 release for our community.

 Special thanks to our release lead, Grace Nguyen, for guiding us through a smooth and successful release cycle and facilitating the communication and collaboration between the different release teams taking advantage of her experience as a shadow and lead in these teams.
+If you would like to learn more about Grace's journey and this release, listen to the [Kubernetes v1.28 release interview podcast](https://craigbox.substack.com/p/the-kubernetes-128-release-interview).

 ## Ecosystem Updates